boostkpi/docs.github.io/docs/data-import/ada-guide/index.md

 ## FAQs

+**Q: Can I use ADA with different files instead of CSV?**

+A: ADA is equipped to handle in-chat conversions from JSON and XLSX to CSV, ensuring integration with the BoostKPI Upload feature.
+For detailed analytics, CSV is the only supported format at the moment on the BoostKPI Upload page.
+Simply prompt ADA to convert your file, and it will supply a download link for the CSV version, ready for upload and analysis.

+**Q: What steps should I take if my CSV file isn't working?**

+A: If you encounter any issues with your CSV file, please consult our troubleshooting guide for common solutions.
+Alternatively, you can directly ask ADA for assistance – our AI is on standby to help resolve your file concerns efficiently.

 **Q: What if my CSV file exceeds the 1 million row limit?**

 A: Consider providing only part of the file that contains data required for the analysis.